thomashoneyman/real-world-pact/02-goliath-wallet/README.md

 ### Development

 You can use the command below to start the wallet frontend in development mode.
 Feel free to make changes to the source code – the UI will hot-reload with your changes.
+Remember: this will only work if you are running devnet!

 ```sh
 pnpm run dev